sdm4fzi/prodsys/docs/Tutorials/tutorial_1_modelling_and_simulating_a_production_system.md

 Of course, we could extend the process sequence of the product with other processes, both CapabilityProcesses and normal processes.

-To specify that two resources can perform this process with different speed, we define two time models, two `CapabilityProcess` with the capability "turning" and two `ProductionResource`s with the processes:
+To specify that two resources can perform this process with different speed, we define two time models, two `CapabilityProcess` with the capability "turning" and two `Resource`s with the processes:

 ```python
 time_model_turning_fast = psx.FunctionTimeModel(